Dumas House: Background

 The building is owned by the Department of Housing and Works of the Government of Western Australia.

 In 1985, consideration was given to the presence of asbestos in the construction of the building.
 Extensive refurbishment of the building's interior was undertaken in 2012, and façade restoration works in 2015–2018.

 The Perth weather radar was once housed on its roof.

+Appraisal

+British businessman and property developer Alistair McAlpine (1942–2014), active in Perth in the 1960s, recalled in his memoir:

+Parliament intended to sit with the bureaucracy in new office towers at its back.
+Happily, only one of five hard-faced, multi-storeyed office blocks to house civil servants was ever built.
+On seeing thes first of their monoliths, some intelligent politician must have realised that civil servants, a prolific but generally unpopular species in Australia, would not enhance the popularity of politicians with so dominant a presence.